MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 1. Smile and look interested 😃 Nod along with their stories 😄.
 2. Try to share some laughter, it can really deflate tension.
 3. Leave space during the interview for their questions—encourage them to ask and look at their body language for uncertainty or pause.
-4. Facilitate conversation.
-This can mean guiding a meandering candidate (or even interviewer) back on track.
+4. The panel lead must be a strong *facilitator*.
+This can mean guiding a meandering candidate (or interviewer!) back on track.
 Or prompting candidates who are uncertain, frozen or who may have misunderstood you.
 You may have to interrupt them.
 5. Keep the interview time in mind too—it's good to let the conversation flow but be mindful of spending time unnecessarily on a question you already have an answer to.
+This too is facilitation.
 6. I tend to divide the questions up between interviewers so that everyone on the panel has a share of the candidates attention.
 If the questions are divided up by area of expertise or interest, all the better.
+7. In the same way that candidates will read into the question you ask they will read into the jokes you tell and how the panel members relate—especially once you outline the hierarchy.
+Think carefully.

 ### Taking Notes

 1. Take copious notes in response to the questions in your rubric—you'll need these later for comparing candidates and for providing feedback.
 2. Tell the candidate that you'll be taking notes and that it's part of your interview format.
 Tell them it's ok for them to take notes too.
 3. **Stick to the facts: what they said, what you observed**.
-As much as you are able steer clear of judgements.
+As much as you are able _steer clear of judgements_.
 If they didn't say much or answer the question well that will be accounted for in the scoring and the scores will align with your notes.
 4. I'm assuming you have no intention of illegally discriminating.
-So if your notes could in any way end up being seen by candidates be aware of any discriminatory implications of what you write down.
+So if your notes could in any way end up being seen by candidates be aware of any discriminatory implications in what you write down.
 If you're uncertain about this then get some expert advice or training.

 ### Interview After-care